piiq/helyx-os-for-mac/README.md

 [HELYX-OS](http://engys.com/products/helyx-os) is an open-source, powerful and user friendly GUI for OpenFOAM® CFD engine.
 HELYX-OS is developed and maintained by [ENGYS](http://engys.com/)

 As of now (Feb 2020) precompiled binaries for HELYX-OS are only available for Linux users.
-Luckily Mac users can leverage X11 to work with HELYX-OS from a Linux container using X11.
+Luckily Mac users can leverage X11 to work with HELYX-OS from a Linux container.
 These instructions will get you up and running on your local machine.

 ### Prerequisites